Ottodix/Eole-foobar-theme/INSTALL - README.txt

    - STANDARD foobar2000 installation: your foobar profile directory is there: %AppData%/foobar2000
    - PORTABLE foobar2000 installation: your foobar profile directory is the same than you installation directory.

-2. Run foobar, choose ColumnUI as user interface (from the prompt, or from File > Preferences > Display)
+2. Run foobar, choose ColumnUI as your user interface (from the prompt, or from File > Preferences > Display)

 3. From Columns UI in File > Preferences > Display > Columns UI, click on import, and select the following file: [FOOBAR_PROFILE_DIRECTORY]\themes\eole\columnsUI_eole.fcl.